pwnlandia/mhn/README.md

 Deployed sensors with intrusion detection software installed: Snort, Kippo, Conpot, and Dionaea.

+See this blog post for a [overview of the honeypots supported by Modern Honey Netwrok](https://securityfoo.wordpress.com/2015/02/06/overview-of-honeypots-supported-by-mhn-threatstream/)

 ### MANAGEMENT SERVER

 Flask application that exposes an HTTP API that honeypots can use to: